redhat-cip/software-factory/docs/deploy.rst

 The start.sh script will take care of uploading role images to Glance and then call heat stack-create.
 You have to wait a couple of minutes for the stack to created.
-You can check the progress using the following command.
+You can check the progress using the following command:

 .. code-block:: bash

  $ heat stack-show SoftwareFactory

-Once stack-show reports stack-created status, you can use output-show option to display the puppetmaster node floating IP.
+Once stack-show reports stack-created status, you can use the option output-show to display the floating IP of the puppetmaster node.

 For now, once stack-created is reported does not mean that the SF deployment is completly done.
-Indeed stack-created reports that all resourse defined in the HEAT template are up but a couple of script and puppet agents need to finish their work before you can use your SF deployment.
+Indeed stack-created reports that all resources defined in the HEAT template are up but a couple of script and puppet agents need to finish their work before you can use your SF deployment.

-So once the stack is create you can connect using SSH on the puppetmaster node using the root user (your SSH public key has been added to the root's authorized_keys file) and wait for the file /root/puppet-bootstrapper/build/bootstrap.done to be create.
+So once the stack is create you can connect using SSH on the puppetmaster node using the root user (your SSH public key has been added to the root's authorized_keys file) and wait for the file /root/puppet-bootstrapper/build/bootstrap.done to be created.

-This file is created once all scripts and puppet agents has finished to play their manifests to configure all SF services.
+This file is created once all scripts and puppet agents has finished to apply the manifests to configure all SF services.

-On the pupetmaster node the file /var/log/sf-bootstrap.log contained the log of the bootstrap process.
+On the pupetmaster node the file /var/log/sf-bootstrap.log contains the log of the bootstrap process.

 The Software Factory HTTP gateway is accessible on the managesf IP address via HTTP.
-You can retrieve the managesf floating IP via :
+You can retrieve the managesf floating IP using :

 .. code-block:: bash